When you purchase something via one of our links, we may get a commission. Find out more.

 - Dimension : 156” x 120” x 84”

 - Floor Area: 130ft²

 The Eureka Copper Canyon LX 8 ten is a high-quality alternative at a fantastic price, whether you and your partner just want a lot of space to stretch out or you need it because you have a large family.

 This big tent has two large entrances on the front and rear, which we love.

-During bad weather, some campers utilize the tent’s partition to use the front as a huge vestibule for dropping off shoes or putting up a table for a game of cards and then sleep in the rear.
+During bad weather, some campers utilize the tent’s partition to use the front as a huge vestibule for dropping off shoes or putting up a table for a game of cards and then sleeping in the rear.

 Even with the partition in place, the backroom is large enough to fit a queen-size air mattress.

 To protect the floor and prevent water from pouring in, we recommend putting a tarp below his Eureka 8-person tent.

 - Exceptional height.
 You don’t have to be concerned about hitting your head on the ceiling unless you’re seven feet tall.